spikeydee/splitsies/README.md

 # V2
 (v2 pcb image)

 The V2 was a much simpler iteration as I gave myself wiggle room of a few milimeters on the footprint of the PCB on the V1, so I just made everything a bit tighter on the V2.
 I moved the placement slightly on of the MCU and recessed TRRS jacks a bit more as well.
 The case design didn't really change because the gaps for the microusb port and TRRS jack still aligns with no fitment issues.
+Visually, the changes aren't that discernable but It gave me a bit more peace of mind that I could make the board footprint more compact.

 # V3
 (v3 pcb image)